Appointed by Maryland Center for Health Equity, University of Maryland School of Public Health: Glenda L. Lindsey, Dr.P.H.; one vacancy.

 In June 2017, the Work Group on Health in All Policies was established (Chapter 559, Acts of 2017).

-Further, the Work Group will study and make recommendations on how health considerations can be incorporated into the decision-making processes of government agencies and entities that interact with them; how to foster collaboration between State and local governments in developing laws and policies that improve health and reduce health inequities; and recommend how to implement such laws and policies.
+Further, the Work Group will study and make recommendations on how health considerations can be incorporated into decisions by government agencies and entities that interact with them.
+Moreover, it will recommend how to foster collaboration between State and local governments in devising and implementing laws and policies that improve health and reduce health inequities.

 Authorization for the Work Group ends June 30, 2019.